Nebraska vs. Iowa NCAA Football Odds, Plays and Insights | November 26, 2021

 Iowa Stats and Trends

-- Iowa has played 11 games, with six wins against the spread.

-- The Hawkeyes covered the spread in their only game when underdogs by 3.5 points or more.
+- The Hawkeyes have covered the spread once this season when underdogs by 1 point or more (in two chances).

-- Iowa's games this season have hit the over four times in 11 opportunities (36.4%).
+- Iowa has eclipsed the over/under in 36.4% of its opportunities this season (four times in 11 games with a set point total).

-- Iowa is 6-2 against the spread and 8-0 overall in games when it records more than 22.2 points.
+- Iowa is 6-2 against the spread and 8-0 overall in games when it scores more than 22.2 points.

-- In games that Iowa totals more than 366.2 yards, the team is 2-0 against the spread and 2-0 overall.
+- When Iowa churns out more than 366.2 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Hawkeyes have turned the ball over two more times (14 total) than the Cornhuskers have forced a turnover (12) this season.